Warblington Castle: Early history

-After Margaret Pole was attainted for treason temporary grants of the manor were made to William FitzWilliam, 1st Earl of Southampton and Thomas Wriothesley, 1st Earl of Southampton.
+After Margaret Pole was attainted for treason, temporary grants of the manor were made to William FitzWilliam, 1st Earl of Southampton, and Thomas Wriothesley, 1st Earl of Southampton.
 Henry VIII then granted the manor to Sir Richard Cotton.
-In October 1551, Mary of Guise the widow of James V of Scotland stayed a night in the castle as the guest of Sir Richard Cotton.
+On 28 October 1551, Mary of Guise, the widow of James V of Scotland, stayed a night in the castle as the guest of Sir Richard Cotton.
 Edward VI visited the "fair house of Sir Richard Cotton" in August 1552.

 Elizabeth I may have visited for two days in 1586.
+George Cotton of Warblington was a Catholic recusant, visited by priests including Thomas Lister alias Butler in 1603, and in 1613 a reliquary of a martyr Mark Barkworth was found in John Cotton's study.
 The Cotton family continued to hold the house until the English civil war.

-In January 1643 Parliamentarians under Colonel Norton garrisoned the house with a force of between 40 and 80 men.
-It was besieged and taken by Lord Hopton although Colonel Norton managed to escape.
+In January 1643 Parliamentarians under Colonel Richard Norton of Southwick Park garrisoned the house with a force of between 40 and 80 men.
+It was besieged and taken by Ralph Hopton, 1st Baron Hopton, although Colonel Norton managed to escape.

-The Cotton family were Royalists which resulted in the manor being largely demolished by Parliamentarian forces.
+The Cotton family were Royalists, which resulted in the manor being largely demolished by Parliamentarian forces.
 One turret of the gatehouse was left as an aid to navigation for ships in Langstone channel.
 The turret is octagonal in form and four stories in height.
 It is largely built from brick with stone dressing and battlements.
-After The Restoration, the property was returned to the Cotton family who built a farmhouse near the ruin.
+After the Stuart Restoration, the property was returned to the Cotton family who built a farmhouse near the ruin.
 The latter is now Grade II listed.